 Item No. Item Description 3.1.0 Indirect Cost Categories - Accumulation and Allocation Note: Indirect cost expenses are recorded and accumulated as current funds expenses in the financial accounting system.
 However, because the financial accounting system was not created for the Uniform Guidance and Cost Accounting Standards purposes, some regrouping of the recorded costs is necessary.
 Such reclassifications are generally based on attributes found in the financial accounting system data.
 The reclassified costs are reconcilable to the University's audited financial statements.
-1. Building Depreciation The capitalized building costs are accumulated in the University's accounting system.
+1. Building Description The capitalized building costs are accumulated in the University's accounting system.
 The cost of federally funded buildings is excluded from the depreciation calculations.
 Building depreciation charges for each building are calculated on a building by building basis, and the charge is allocated to cost pools based on the functional use of space for each building.
-2. Equipment Depreciation The cost of equipment additions is identified, recorded and accumulated in the University's accounting system and the inventory is maintained by Property Accounting by building and room.
+2. Equipment Description The cost of equipment additions is identified, recorded and accumulated in the University's accounting system and the inventory is maintained by Property Accounting by building and room.
 For indirect cost determination, federally funded equipment is excluded from the calculations.
 Depreciation is computed by classes of assets.
 Where possible, each piece of equipment is identified to the room in which it is housed and allocated to cost pools according to the functional use of that room.
-Equipment items that are identified to rooms that have been excluded from space processing are allocated to cost pools based on the functional use of space for the building in which the equipment item is found.
-Equipment items that could not be matched to a room due to a difference between the space and equipment source data are allocated to cost pools based upon the functional use of the space for the department where the piece of equipment is located.
+Equipment isource data are allocated to cost pools based upon the functional use of the space for the department where the piece of equipment is located.
 3. Land Improvements Depreciation The cost of capital improvements to land are accumulated in the financial records of the University.
 Costs are allocated to all benefiting functions based upon Salaries & Wages of the departments.
 4. Interest Interest is capitalized when it is incurred for a specific project during that project's construction period.
 Periodic interest payments on bonds issued by the University System of Maryland associated with certain buildings, equipment and capital improvements are classified as an expenditure in the Interest pool under the "Facilities" category.
 These costs are allocated in the same manner as the depreciation on the buildings, equipment and capital improvements to which the interest relates.